 - Alternative Kinships: Economy and Family in Russian Modernism, Northern Illinois University Press, 2017.

 - The Svetlana Boym Reader.
-Edited with Cristina Vatulescu, et al. Forthcoming, Bloomsbury Press.
+Edited with Cristina Vatulescu, et al. Bloomsbury Press, 2018.

 - “Romantic Aesthetics and Cybernetic Fiction.”
 In The Russian Posthuman, edited Colleen McQuillen and Julia Vaingurt.
 Boston, MA: Academic Studies Press.
-Forthcoming.
+2018.

 “Sigizmund Krzhizhanovksy’s Poetics of Passivity.”
 January 2017, Russian Review.

 “Species of Legitimacy: The Rhetoric of Succession around Russian Coins.”
 Slavic Review, Spring 2016.

 “Danilo Kiš’s Metafictional Genealogies.”
 Slavic and East European Journal, Fall 2015.